synbol/Parameter-Efficient-Transfer-Learning-Benchmark/README.md

 - Visual Task Adaptation Benchmark (VTAB)

 VTAB comprises 19 diverse visual classification datasets.

 We have processed all the dataset and the data can be downloaded here: [Download Link]()

+For specific processing procedures and tips, please see [VTAB_SETUP]().

 ### Quick Start